csbroadbent/GraphTucker-1/README.md

 ## Step 0: Obtaining preprocessed data

 We provide an example MOSTA Stereo-seq mouse embryo (day 9.5) dataset that has been preprocessed into tensor format.
-We also provide the corresponding gene name and mouse PPI for [BioGRID](https://thebiogrid.org/) that can be used for imputation/graph regularization .
-The link to download this data can be found [here](!add download link here!):
+We also provide the corresponding gene name and mouse PPI for [BioGRID](https://thebiogrid.org/) that can be used for imputation/graph regularization.
+This data is provided in the data.zip file.
+After cloning the repository, simply unzip the folder.

 We will also be providing detailed preprocessing steps on how to convert raw Stereo-seq data into a spatial gene expression tensor (coming soon).